edwestfieldjr/lkq/README.md

 ###  How does this app run/execute?

-A full-stack MERN application is essentially two Node.js servers running side-by-side, with the frontend service the React application, and the backend API running Express and communicating with the Mongo database server.
+A full-stack MERN application is essentially two Node.js servers running side-by-side, with the frontend serving the React build, and the backend API running Express and communicating with the Mongo database server.
 The React frontend sends requests and receives data from the backend to construct the web content the user ultimately sees.

 ---
 ## Specifications